alesya-h/zenbook-duo-2024-ux8406ma-linux/README.md

 ## How to use dualscreen toggle on GNOME

 Install https://github.com/jadahl/gnome-monitor-config.
-I packaged it for NixOS already, but need to submit a pull-request.
+I packaged it for NixOS already, see https://github.com/NixOS/nixpkgs/pull/290444.

 Since WLAN button code is used for keyboard attach/detach events first we need to disable it.
 Open dconf-editor and edit the key /org/gnome/settings-daemon/plugins/media-keys/rfkill-static and remove XF86WLAN from the list: